flai78/ng2FormTest/README.md

 - run `npm start` to fire up dev server
 - open browser to [`http://localhost:3000`](http://localhost:3000)
 - if you want to use other port, open `package.json` file, then change port in `--port 3000` script

+Create a new repo at github.
+Clone the repo from fedorahosted to your local machine. git remote rename origin upstream git remote add origin URL_TO_GITHUB_REPO git push origin master